algosup/2022-2023-project-3-harfang3d-binding-Project-2-group/Documents/Reports/recap-weeks_1_2.md

 First, he researched the features and APIs of Harfang 3D.
 Alexandre then tried to understand the code and researched how it works.

 ## Salaheddine NAMIR
 First, Salaheddine researched the Binding Test.
-Salaheddine then wrote his test plan.
+Salaheddine then he begin to wrote his test plan.

 ## Conclusion
 We did some research and we tried to make as much progress as possible in the project.